 Yes, I’m sorry to say that this post does start with yet another reminder of last year, so feel free to skim down until you reach the part that says ‘picture this.’

 Cast your mind back approximately 87 years to the start of the first lockdown.
 Those blissfully naïve weeks when nobody had a clue what was coming, and the novelty of a few weeks (ha ha) at home when the weather was warm.
-If you were lucky, you were furloughed and you got to laze around and sunbathe while also getting paid for it, the envy of your friends still working from their kitchen tables.
+If you were lucky, you were furloughed and you got to laze around and sunbathe while getting paid for it.
 Everybody started baking banana bread and sourdough out of nowhere.
-The yeast consumption of this country shot through the roof.
+The yeast consumption of this country shot through the roof at the same time we ran out of toilet roll.
 Amid the lamenting of the gluten intolerant, we were only allowed to leave the house for one hour a day for essential shopping or exercise.
 We weren’t allowed to see friends.
 The pub was out of the question, as was the stress and rush of the daily commute.
-No more packed tube trains, armpits in faces, fighting for Prime Position on the platform or exasperated sighing as you joined the back of a queue stretching the length of your chosen morning café.
+No more packed tube trains, armpits in faces, fighting for Pole Position on the platform or exasperated sighing as you joined the back of a queue stretching the length of your chosen morning café.

 Once we’d all absorbed the fact that we were suddenly living in some sort of dystopian nightmare, we just sort of…got on with it.
 Our circle of daily activities suddenly and unexpectedly shrank, and there was absolutely nothing we could do about it.
 Everybody was forced to stop.
 We became more introspective, we valued that one hour when we could go for a walk during those balmy summer evenings, and we made use of technology to keep in touch with those we cared about.
-I’ve heard multiple first-hand accounts of this exact thing.
-Lots of people who were usually too busy to stop and look around finally had the (enforced) opportunity to do so, and most, if not all, enjoyed it much more than they expected to.
+Lots of people I spoke to who were usually too busy to stop and look around finally had the (enforced) opportunity to do so, and most, if not all, enjoyed it much more than they expected to.

 We all know how things developed as time progressed.
 You don’t need me to lead you down a sanitised rabbit hole of misery to recap the rest of last year, when all you have to do is turn on the TV or look at Twitter (don’t).
 Everyone was affected by the events of 2020, whether in terms physical, mental, emotional, romantic, financial, professional or a combination of all of these.
 Without disregarding the awfulness, I would like to go on for a bit about what we can take from the last year, using the example of the humble pub gig to highlight the importance of finding the joy in the generic.
 Bet you can’t wait for this.

-Gradually, those who were out for a post-work drink drift out as a new audience comes in – those who deliberately got dressed up, ready for a good dance to a setlist of entirely generic Dad rock.
+Gradually, those who were out for a post-work drink rotate and are replaced by those who deliberately got dressed up, ready for a good dance to a set list of entirely generic Dad rock.
 If you’re lucky, it’s summertime.
 The big windows will be open, spilling the sound of clinking glasses and easy, relaxed conversation onto the high street as it gradually turns gold in the sinking sun.
-This is the setting in which I’ve spent countless nights since the age of 13 and it is the setting in which I have derived the most joy.
-I’ve been attending my dad’s gigs since I could toddle around, but only became a regular frequenter as a tween.
-Since then, the circle of attendees who come along with my brother and I has steadily grown, and we await the wonderous day when there’s a Facebook event announced, and my WhatsApp group chat erupts with gifs of sirens captioned “GIG” and reactions of “YAAASS.”
-We trot off to north London and prepare ourselves for a night of shouting, hugging, dancing, general euphoria and a hell of a lot of sweating (those lights are murder).
+This is the setting in which I’ve spent countless nights since the age of 13 and it is the setting in which I have found the most joy.
+Since then, the circle of attendees who come along with my brother and I has steadily grown, and we all trot off to west London every now and then and prepare ourselves for a night of shouting, dancing, general euphoria and a hell of a lot of sweating (those lights are murder).

 The dancing begins in staggered shifts.
 In a pre-socially distanced world, my friends and I would sit like sardines in a tin, all bobbing and shoulder dancing to Rock the Casbah.
 There’s always one random punter who’s had a bit too much to drink by 8:30 and proudly occupies the whole dance floor with an incredibly expressive interpretation of Take Me Out.
-They tend to disappear into thin air by the fourth song, finally freeing up the space for the rest of us.
+They tend to disappear by the fourth song, finally freeing up the space for the rest of us.
 By then, a few brave women have started dancing on the fringes of the floor, and then once Two Princes kicks in, I’m up and off.
 The second set is always the best – the old favourites come out, the alcohol is taking effect, the dancefloor grows more crowded and the temperature starts to climb.
-My brother usually does a stint on Play That Funky Music and takes about 20 minutes to get through the solo, with everyone looking at their watches by the end of it.
-Finally, my dad gets into a specific position, foot up on a speaker, hand contorted into an abysmal chord shape, and we all know what’s coming.
-There are a few eye rolls but mostly screams of joy before the roof is shaken by the collective “coming out of my cage and I’ve been doing JUST FINE…”
+My brother usually does a stint on Play That Funky Music and takes about 20 minutes to get through the solo.
+Finally, once a hand contorts into an abysmal shape on the frets, we all know what’s coming.
+There are a few eye rolls but it’s too late.
+The roof is shaken by a collective “coming out of my cage and I’ve been doing JUST FINE…”

 By the time the climactic screaming of Chelsea Dagger has subsided, you’re utterly exhausted.
 Gasping for water, your feet are killing you, your back is begging for mercy and your face is shiny with sweat, a few stray hairs stuck to your forehead.
 All you want is to sit down.